Sung-hanLin/CI2023/README.md

 ## Day 1

 ### 9:00 AM - Introduction to Collaborative Software Development (Kevin)
-- Understanding the importance of collaboration in software development projects.
+- Understanding the importance of collaboration in software development projects. -------> Done
-- Overview of version control systems and their significance.
+- Overview of version control systems and their significance. -------> Done
-- Introduction to Git and its role in facilitating team-based development.
+- Introduction to Git and its role in facilitating team-based development. -------> Done
-- Basic Git commands and workflows.
+- Basic Git commands and workflows. -------> Done
-- GitHub desktop
+- GitHub desktop -------> Done
 - Activities
-  - Create a GitHub account.
+  - Create a GitHub account. -------> Done

 ### 10:00 AM - Environment Management with Anaconda (Kevin)
 - Creating reproducible development environments with virtual environments.